How Do You Create ISO 9001 Quality Management Systems?

 - Continually improve the processes

-The first two items are the focus while setting up your ISO QMS.
-The remaining four become central as you maintain the ISO QMS and use it to improve the organization.
-After you’ve accomplished this, you want to think about starting ISO 9001 Certification.
+The first four items are the focus while setting up your ISO QMS.
+The remaining three become central as you maintain the ISO QMS and use it to improve the organization.

-Creating the First Level of ISO 9001 Documents such as the Quality Manual
+Creating the First Level of ISO 9001 Quality Documents

 Once the QMS processes are defined, you are ready to start the next step in phase 1: creating the first level of documentation.
-The first document tier in the QMS consists of the Quality Manual, the Quality Policy, and the Quality Objectives.
+The first document tier in the QMS may consist of the Quality Manual, the Quality Policy (ISO 9001 Policy), and the Quality Objectives.

-By having already clearly defined the QMS processes, creating a draft of the Quality Manual becomes easier because you have already determined much of the key content.
+By having already clearly defined the QMS processes, creating a draft of the Quality Manual is easier since you have already determined much of the key content.
 Remember, the description and interaction of the processes in the Quality Manual does not have to be large amounts of text.
-Diagrams, process maps, and flow charts all describe processes just as well, if not better, than verbal descriptions.
-Also, be sure to list all exclusions your organization has to the ISO QMS.
+Diagrams, process maps, and flow charts all describe processes just as well as, if not better, than written descriptions.
+Also, be sure to list all exclusions your organization has to the ISO 9001 QMS.

 At this point you have completed two crucial steps on your way to ISO compliance – defined processes and a draft of the Quality Manual.
-The next step after starting ISO 9001 Certification is to write drafts of the quality policy and quality objectives.
+The next step is to write drafts of the quality policy and quality objectives.
 Remember, the quality objectives should be measurable and align/fulfill the quality policy.
 Just start with drafts for now, they don’t have to be perfect.
 But is it helpful to have a working draft of these key documents before you move forward.

-The last step for phase one of your ISO QMS project is to create the document/record control system that will be used for the QMS documents.
-How are they reviewed and released, updated, stored, and retrieved?
-These questions should be addressed in ways that meet the requirements for document and record control established in Clauses 4.2.3 and 4.2.4.
-This also includes writing the drafts of the required Document Control and Record Control procedures that will define your system of documents and records.
+The last step for phase one of your ISO 9001 quality project is to create the documented information control system that will be used for the QMS documents.
+How is documented information reviewed and released, updated, stored, and retrieved?
+These questions should be addressed in ways that meet the requirements for documented information control established in Clauses 7.5.3.